 Avoid heavy lifting

-If you do need to lift something heavy, make sure you breathe deeply, use both your legs and glutes, keep your pelvic floor muscles tight, and try to maintain a good posture.
+If you need to lift something heavy, make sure you breathe deeply, use both your legs and glutes, keep your pelvic floor muscles tight, and try to maintain good posture.
 And remember to ask for help if needed.

 6. Get enough vitamin D